interstellardrumbeat/python-projects/ACS-poly-fit-main/README.md

 ( •-• )  ~    HOW TO USE
 /づづ ~  ┗━━━━━━━━━━━┛

+**This section describes the required inputs and how to structure them.**

 The "acs_poly_fit" script needs two inputs:
 ### 1) an info file:
-its path and name must be given at the end of the script, in the "main" call (info_path and info_filename);
+its path and filename must be provided at the end of the script, in the "main" call (info_path and info_filename);
 the info file MUST have a certain structure.
 See section [Info file](#info-file) below for details.
 A sample is provided in this repository.